Latest updates

 Investigations and findings

-In August 2019, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around RAAF Base Edinburgh.
+In August 2019, Defence completed investigations into PFAS contamination on and around RAAF Base Edinburgh.

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
+PFAS in these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.

-Defence’s investigation was independently audited by the South Australian Environment Protection Authority to make sure it met South Australian legislation and guidelines.
+Defence’s investigation was audited by an accredited South Australian Environment Protection Authority auditor to ensure it met South Australian legislation and guidelines.

 Remediation and management